RedHat-Middleware-Workshops/modernize-apps-katacoda/docs/README.md

-## Create a REST endpoints for /services/cart
+## Deploy Cart microservice to OpenShift

 Now that you've logged into OpenShift, let's deploy our new cart microservice:

 **Update configuration**

 Create the file by clicking on open ``src/main/resources/config-openshift.json``

 Copy the following content to the file: